artBaby/database/README.md

-database - is a programm that will allow you to create, watch and change databases.
+database - is a program that will allow you to create, watch and change databases.
 ========